Goal

 - A decodable book

-- Two post-its
+- Two sticky notes

 How to do it